History and Heritage

 A Sometimes Shadowy Figure

 And with raised eyebrow you ask, “Apparently re-emerged?”
-Ministry candidate and research sleuth Jon Jasper Coffee is almost certain that the “Leona H. Light” of the 1960s was the Leona Handler active in the 1930s and 1940s, but recognizes that more digging needs to be done.
-All the same, he has uncovered enough information, most of it from primary sources, to sketch a fascinating portrait of someone whose career should pique the curiosity of anyone interested in the history of women—or anyone—who capably served liberal religion.
+Reverend Jon Jasper Coffee is almost certain that the “Leona H. Light” of the 1960s was the Leona Handler active in the 1930s and 1940s, but recognizes that more digging needs to be done.
+All the same, he has uncovered enough information, most of it from primary sources, to sketch a fascinating portrait of someone who served liberal religion capably and at times with great physical courage.
 The following condenses his findings.

 Origins and Early Work